PIH/omrs-advapacs-mediator/README.md

   disproportionate here.
 The actual compensating control is network isolation
   instead: `docker-compose.yml` binds OpenHIM's router/admin API/console ports
   to `127.0.0.1` only (see below), so nothing outside this Docker stack can reach this channel regardless of its `authType`.
-Revisit this reasoning if this stack is ever deployed on a shared/multi-tenant Docker host.
+This holds even on a host shared with other apps — a compromised *container* elsewhere doesn't grant access to our loopback-bound ports or our `openhim` Docker network on its own (each `docker compose` project gets its own isolated bridge network by default).
+Revisit this reasoning only if this host's trust model changes — e.g. it becomes genuinely multi-tenant with untrusted operators, or any co-located app runs with `network_mode: host` or gets explicitly connected to this stack's `openhim` network.
+A PIH-controlled shared host running other PIH apps under normal Docker Compose isolation doesn't change this calculus.

 ## Step you still need to do on the OpenMRS side